Mariah Carey And Nick Cannon’s Twins Meet Their New Baby Brother

 Both Mariah and Nick have moved on in their romantic lives while remaining close, yet Carey’s recent romance with backup dancer Bryan Tanaka, following the demise of her relationship and engagement to billionaire James Packer, has been met with negativity by Cannon.

 The relationship between Carey and Tanaka became public knowledge via the superstar’s reality series Mariah’s World, during which footage shows the couple getting closer and having affectionate conversations.
-But Cannon was initially not buying it and was open about his opinions regarding the relationship, which seemed like it was all for publicity.
+However, Cannon was initially not buying it and was open about his opinions regarding the relationship, which seemed like it was all for publicity.

 Mariah Carey And Bryan Tanaka Out For Dinner At Barton G. Restaurant In Los Angeles – March 04, 2017 https://t.co/FlLnFft7QJ #MariahCarey pic.twitter.com/qGXI5KpNzl